nrfconnect/sdk-nrf/applications/nrf_desktop/doc/smp.rst

    :local:
    :depth: 2

-Use the Simple Management Protocol module to perform a Device Firmware Upgrade (DFU) over |BLE|.
+Use the Simple Management Protocol module to perform a Device Firmware Upgrade (DFU) over Bluetooth LE.

 The DFU can be performed among others using the nRF Connect Android application.
 The ``DFU`` button appears in the Bluetooth connected device's tab on the Android device.